-We help startups design their ideas & build MVP on a tight budget.
+We help startups design their ideas & build great MVPs on a tight budget.

 Yes, there is!
-And it's called MVP which stands for Minimum viable product.
-MVP is not a beta or a poor version of the application, but one having only essential features to be validated by the very first users.
+And it's called MVP, which stands for minimum viable product.
+An MVP is not a beta or a poor version of an app, but one containing only the essential features to be validated by early users.

 Our agency has built dozens of MVPs over the past few years.
-Some of our clients have received multi-million dollar investments with an MVP version.
+Some of our clients have received multi-million dollar investments with an MVP version of their app.

 Zoftify is a leading mobile & web development company that creates products following the best industry standards and practices.
-We are very dynamic and stay on the edge of modern technologies and approaches which helps us to deliver apps with great performance and amazing UI/UX.
+We are dynamic and stay on the edge of modern technologies and approaches so we can deliver apps with great performance and amazing UI/UX.

 Short answer: yes.

-MVP is a great way to start off with building a product.
-It means to start small and grow big.
-How would this work?
-Together we define an absolutely necessary list of features to be released in the first version and shared with the very first users.
-This will allow us to understand what users like or dislike, what they would like to see in the product.
-It's pretty common that during the MVP phase founders decide to adjust their idea or even turn this completely.
+An MVP is a great way to begin - start small and grow big.
+Together we define a list of essential features to be released in the first version of the app, which we share with early users.
+This will allow us to understand what users like and dislike - what they would like to see in the product going forward.
+It's pretty common that during the MVP phase, our clients decide to adjust their idea or take a completely new direction.

-MVP approach helps to test ideas very fast without spending much time and money.
-We build only a limited set of features that are essential for the app.
+The MVP approach means testing ideas quickly without spending too much time and money.
+We build only a limited set of features that are essential for an early version of the app.

-MVPs are very attractive to the investors as they see the founders do care about the product and spend their time and money wisely.
+MVPs are attractive to investors.
+Show them you care about your product and are spending their time and money wisely.

-You can easily promote your product among different target audiences, adjust functionality based on their feedback and find your true users.
+Easily promote your product among different target audiences, and adjust functionality based on their feedback.
+Find your true users.

-MVP is just a first step on a way to something bigger.
-There is always something to improve, but it's better to start off with something essential and small.
+An MVP is just the first step on the way to something bigger and better.
+There is always something to improve upon, but it's better to start off with something essential and small.